 There were delays caused by the August 2016 flood.
 There were unforeseen problems with the soil at the site, which somehow went undetected during initial surveys and required months of excavation to remediate.

-But there were also hundreds of questionable change orders, many which replaced materials in the original bid specs with high-end products and amenities that wouldn’t be out of place in the city’s swankiest office building.
+But there were also dozens of questionable change orders, many which replaced materials in the original bid specs with high-end products and amenities that wouldn’t be out of place in the city’s swankiest office building.
 Ceramic tile.
 Silestone countertops.
 Switchable glass windows that automatically adjust opacity.
 Collectively, the scores upon scores of changes and upgrades not only dragged out the project’s timeline but also escalated the cost.

 As the scope and cost of the project have grown, so, too, have the fees paid to the project’s program manager—an engineer and former state lawmaker by the name of Gary Beard.
 His firm, Beard International, has seen its original contract nearly triple, ballooning from $478,790 in 2015 to more than $1.2 million to date.